 Mobile POS solution: Epicor Mobile Manager, a smartphone app that lets businesses remotely manage orders and sales

 A mobile POS solution can eliminate the need to physically be at the office to keep an eye on sales.
-Epicor's Mobile Manager enables stores like American Home and Garden to remotely manage sales and gauge performance using a smartphone.
+Epicor Mobile Manager enables stores like American Home and Garden to remotely manage sales and gauge performance with a smartphone.

-“At anytime and anywhere, I can check the sales of the store and see whether sales are spiking or declining,” said Ryan Lindner, store manager at American Home and Garden, in a statement.
-"I can keep tabs on what items I am selling throughout the day [and] during the weekends I can look at my phone to see whether the store needs me to come in or whether they’re managing fine on their own.”
+“At any time and anywhere, I can check the sales of the store and see whether sales are spiking or declining,” said Ryan Lindner, store manager at American Home and Garden.
+“I can keep tabs on what items I am selling throughout the day.
+During the weekends, I can look at my phone to see whether the store needs me to come in or whether they’re managing fine on their own.”

-Epicor’s mobile POS solution also enables Ryan to manage the orders remotely.
-He uses his smartphone at home to review and finalize orders, as well as add top-selling items to their orders.
+Epicor’s mobile POS solution also enables Lindner to manage the orders remotely.
+He uses his smartphone at home to review and finalize orders, and to add top-selling items to orders.
 “Now I can ensure the orders are more accurate and better reflect what we are selling.
-Mobile Manager has made it easier for me to be more involved in the ordering process," Ryan said.
+Mobile Manager has made it easier for me to be more involved in the ordering process.”

-Success story No. 5: Selling at tradeshows and events became a breeze for this boutique
+Success story No. 5: Selling at trade shows and events becomes a breeze for this boutique.

 Mobile POS solution: PayPal Here mobile credit card reader

-One of the biggest benefits of a mobile POS system is inherent in its name — it's mobile.
-This doesn’t just mean being able to conduct sales anywhere inside a store, but anywhere there is an Internet connection.
-For Ay Dios Mio, part of their success can be attributed to using a mobile POS both inside their permanent retail location at the San Pedro Square Market and at street festivals or trade shows.
+One of the biggest benefits of a mobile POS system is inherent in its name: It’s mobile.
+This doesn’t just mean being able to conduct sales anywhere inside a store, but anywhere there is an internet connection.
+Ay Dios Mio can attribute part of its success to using a mobile POS system, both inside its retail location at the San Pedro Square Market in San Jose, California, and at street festivals or trade shows.

-“I use PayPal mobile when I do events and selling CasaQ products at wholesale trade shows and online,” said Ay Dios Mio shop owner Rose Mendoza.
-“It is convenient to use a mobile device because you are not dependent on hookups and sometimes having to pay electricity fees at trade shows," Mendoza said.
+“I use PayPal mobile when I do events and sell CasaQ products at wholesale trade shows and online,” said Ay Dios Mio shop owner Rose Mendoza.
+“It is convenient to use a mobile device because you are not dependent on hookups and sometimes having to pay electricity fees at trade shows.”

-Moreover, compared to a traditional POS system, using a mobile POS system has made running the shop much easier for Mendoza and her staff.
+Compared to a traditional POS system, the mobile POS system has made running the shop much easier for Mendoza and her staff.